pbertera/tivano/README.md

 Tivano is a pure python HTTPS proxy running over the asynchronous [Tornado](http://www.tornadoweb.org).

+Tivano works as a reverse proxy capable of routing between many HTTP backend server, you can use tivano as a security layer ahead of your web services.

 ## Tivano fast start

 You can download tivano directly from the Github repo [here](https://github.com/pbertera/tivano/archive/v0.0.2-alpha.tar.gz)